TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Only 15 years ago, the Chapare Region of Bolivia was one of Latin America’s foremost centers for illegal coca production and cocaine processing, a “red zone” for national and international travelers alike.
 In the late 1980s during the cocaine boom, the small town of Villa Tunari was entirely without government presence, lacking electricity, water, and, for the most part, law enforcement.
 Then, in the 1990s, when the government finally made an appearance in Chapare, it was by militarizing the zone.
 Its aggressive coca eradication strategy was met with resistance from peasant groups who (rightly) worried that coca eradication would ruin their possibilities of economic survival.
 The zone remained volatile until 2003, when an agreement was reached between the government and the cocalero groups, whereby each family is legally allowed one plot of coca for traditional use.

 Today, while critics worry that some Chaparian coca is still being diverted to drug-processing, net production has fallen over 80 percent.
 Furthermore, everyone agrees that Villa Tunari is nothing like it was even five years ago.
 Blessed with idyllic year-round sunshine, huge amounts of biodiversity, and good accessibility (at least on Bolivian terms), it is an international traveler’s paradise.
-Alongside millions of dollars of international money poured into alternative development projects—including banana, passion fruit, and pineapple production— the Bolivian state has begun to prioritize ecotourism in the region and the investment is beginning to pay off.
-According to government authorities, from 2005 to 2006 tourism increased 32 percent in the Chapare.
-The opening of new hotels and Internet cafes, as well as a restaurant that serves vegetarian food, are clues that residents are starting to embrace the tourism industry.
+Alongside millions of dollars of international money poured into alternative development projects — including banana, passion fruit, and pineapple production — the Bolivian state has begun to prioritize ecotourism in the region and the investment is beginning to pay off.
+The opening of new hotels, as well as a restaurant that serves vegetarian food, are clues that residents are starting to embrace the tourism industry.
 Community-run guide services provide rafting trips and hikes to caves and waterfalls of nearby Carrasco National Park.
 Until now, however, the most successful ecotourism venture is that of the Inti Wari Yassi Wildlife Refuge.

 The Inti Wara Yassi Wildlife Refuge